snowyu/type-info.js/README.md

 [codeclimate-test-svg]: https://codeclimate.com/github/snowyu/type-info.js/badges/coverage.svg
 [codeclimate-test]: https://codeclimate.com/github/snowyu/type-info.js/coverage

-The mini run-time type information can be streamable via using toObject() method to generate the parametric type object, or using JSON.stringify directly.
+This run-time type information can be streamable via using toObject() method to generate the parametric type object, or using JSON.stringify directly.
 It can also be used to validate the value of the type.